 The minimum life span of LED lights is 50,000 hours.
 If these lights are installed in a golf course and are only used for 6 hours a day, they can last for more than 20 years.
 Those with a rated life of 100,000 hours can last much longer.
 This is why LEDs are such a great investment, the bulbs are very cost-effective.

-In addition, LED lights usually have the L70 rating, which means they retain 70% of their lumens for their entire life span.
-Traditional lighting technologies do not have long life spans and swiftly lose their lumens from the moment they are installed in a golf course.
+Also, LED lights usually have the L70 rating, which means they keep 70% of the lumens for the entire life span.
+Traditional lighting technologies do not have long life spans and lose the lumens from the moment they're installed.

 By the time they get to half of their life span, they may generate 70% less visible light.
-The bad news is that even as the bulbs produce less light, they may continue to draw the same amount of energy they did when they were first installed, or even more.
+The bad news is even as the bulbs produce less light, they may continue to draw the same amount of energy as when they were first installed, or more.

-LED lights produce light directionally, in 180°, unlike high intensity discharge lights which produce light in 360°.
+LED lights produce light directionally, in 180° unlike high intensity discharge lights which produce light in 360°.
 They do not lose a lot of lumens like HID lamps.
-Approximately half of the light produced by traditional lamps has to be reflected and redirected to the target area for illumination.
+Approximately half the light produced by traditional lamps has to be reflected and redirected to the target area.

-This process makes the output of omnidirectional lamps much less efficient because some light is lost during reflection and redirection.
-It also means that traditional light fixtures require more additional parts than LED lights, which makes the unit costs go high.
+This process makes the output of omnidirectional lamps much less efficient.
+Because some light is lost during reflection and redirection.
+It also means that traditional light fixtures need more extra parts than LED lights, which makes the unit costs go high.

-How to Create the Perfect Lighting Design for a Golf Course
+Create the Perfect Lighting Design for a Golf Course or Driving Range

-A photometric analysis is a great way to visualize a proposed lighting solution and the lumen output over a given area before purchasing LED luminaires.
+A photometric analysis is a great way to visualize a proposed lighting solution.
+As well as the lumen output over a given area before purchasing LED luminaires.
 Lighting engineers use photometric software to input the design and adjust a property’s layout.
-They are able to add the luminaires, lighting poles, trees, buildings, cars, and other features that may affect the direction of the light or the property’s illumination.
+They add the fixtures, lighting poles, trees, buildings, and other features that affect the property’s lighting.

-After all the features are added, the photometric software then computes the lighting levels based on the data and gives a comprehensive layout.
-The results give foot candle measurements for different points across the property and also the average measurements for the entire property.
+After the features are added, the photometric computes the lighting levels based on the data and gives a comprehensive layout.
+The results give foot candle measurements for different points across the property.
+Also the average measurements for the entire property.

-These measurements enable lighting specialists to make recommendations regarding the number of luminaires required and the specific types.
+The measurements enable lighting specialists to make recommendations regarding the number of fixtures needed and the specific types.
 They allow the specialists to create a good lighting design and not one based on guesswork.
 In case one layout does not work, the photometrics are modified and reevaluated.

-This helps them to create the lighting solution before the luminaires are purchased, preventing the frustrations and the high costs associated with making changes in the field.
-With a photometric analysis, you can see the exact light your golf course will have prior to installation.
+This helps them to create the lighting solution before the fixtures are purchased.
+This prevents the frustrations and the high costs associated with making changes in the field.
+With a photometric analysis, you can see the exact light your golf course will have before installation.

 The Kelvin scale is used to measure the color temperature of lighting sources.
 The low end of the spectrum is red while the high end is blue.
 The color temperature of daylight at noon is 5600K.
 Light sources with color temperatures lower than this produce light that appears red, orange, or yellow.
 Those with color temperatures higher than this emit light that appears white or blue.